 Haringey Council Historical Green Plaques Scheme

-We ran our own historic plaques scheme to enable us to more easily commemorate notable or famous local former residents.
-Haringey’s Green Plaques are similar to the Blue Plaques Scheme run by English Heritage.
+Between 2007 - 2010, Haringey Council ran its own historic plaques scheme to commemorate notable or famous local former residents.
+Haringey’s Green Plaques Scheme was similar to the Blue Plaques Scheme run by English Heritage.

 The idea for a local plaques scheme came from the Muswell Hill and Fortis Green Association, who provided support in setting the Scheme up in 2005.
 The first plaque was unveiled on 3 October 2007.

 To be awarded a plaque, candidates had to meet the following criteria:

 - They must have lived in the borough

 - they must have been dead for at least 10 years, and

 - The property where they lived, or its site, must have still been identifiable and preferably not a listed building because of the need to obtain listed building consent